Length statistics of random multicurves on closed hyperbolic surfaces: Abstract

 \section{Abstract}

-In this note, we determine the length distribution of components of a random multicurve on a fixed hyperbolic surface using Mirzakhani's equidistribution theorem for horospheres and Margulis' thickening technique.
-We obtain an explicit formula for the resulting lengths statistics and prove, in particular, that it depends only on the topological type of the multicurve and does not depend on the hyperbolic metric.
-This result generalizes prior result of M.~Mirzakhani, providing the length statistics for multicurves decomposing the surface into pairs of pants.
-Results very close to ours are obtained independently and simultaneously by F.~Arana-Herrera.
+A multicurve can be decomposed into components.
+The ratios of the length of each component to the total length give a hint of the shape of the multicurve.
+In this paper, we determine the distribution of these ratios of a random multicurve with a given topological type on a closed hyperbolic surface, using the methods of Margulis' thesis and Mirzakhani's equidistribution theorem for horospheres.
+This distribution admits a polynomial density whose coefficients can be expressed explicitly in terms of intersection numbers of psi-classes on the Deligne--Mumford compactification of the moduli space of complex curves, and in particular it does not depend on the hyperbolic metric.
+This result generalizes prior work of M.~Mirzakhani in the case of random pants decompositions.
+Results very close to ours were obtained independently and simultaneously by F.~Arana-Herrera.